 Students are advised to seek advice and counseling from the Registrar before choosing this option, as it is very restrictive.

 b.
 Students shall have access to their official education records with the exception of financial aid records submitted by parents, confidential references submitted prior to January 1, 1975, and medical, psychiatric, and counseling records used only in connection with providing treatment to the student.
-A student may have a doctor or other professional examine and explain medical, psychiatric, and counseling records, and may, at the discretion of the Coordinator of Health Service, obtain at his/her own expense, copies of his/her medical (exclusive of psychiatric and counseling) records.
+A student may have a doctor or other professional examine and explain medical, psychiatric, and counseling records, and may, at the discretion of the Coordinator of Health Service, obtain at their own expense, copies of their medical (exclusive of psychiatric and counseling) records.

 c.
 Students shall have the right to know information contained in their education record and to have a hearing to determine the appropriateness of such information remaining in the record.
 The following offices maintain educational records on all students enrolled at the College: